 Documents prepared will be reviewed by numerous entities who each are concerned about their own issues.
-In the example of a federally incorporated charity - Industry Canada, the Charities Directorate of CRA, your bank, partners, prospective donors or funders - will all review one or more of the documents you create in the first few months.
+In the example of a federally incorporated charity - Corporations Canada, the Charities Directorate of CRA, your bank, partners, prospective donors or funders - will all review one or more of the documents you create in the first few months.
 It is very easy to produce a document or fill in an application, but more difficult to produce one that is reflective of what you are trying to accomplish, satisfactory to a regulator or stakeholder and not appearing amateurish to a funder.

 Also keep in mind that to properly run a legally compliant, transparent and accountable charity is expensive and the legal expenses are the least of it.
 You need audited financial statements in most cases – and that is every year.
 Such audited financial statements can cost thousands of dollars per year.
 You need computers and equipment.
 Websites costs money.
-You can try do everything with volunteers but eventually you will probably if successful be looking at hiring staff and contractors.
+You can try to do everything with volunteers but eventually if successful be looking at hiring staff and contractors.
 Staff and contractors cost money.

 “We have a wonderful cause and can you help us set up the non-profit for free?”
-No. Lawyers have to pay for their overheads including salaries of associates and support staff, library, memberships in professional organizations, etc. Just like you would not ask a taxi driver for a ride without paying or expect a life insurance agent to provide you with insurance for free, or a bank to provide a mortgage for free, a charity lawyer who works in the non-profit and charity area charges for their time.
+No. Lawyers have to pay for their overheads including salaries of associates and support staff, memberships in professional organizations, etc. Just like you would not ask a taxi driver for a ride without paying or expect a life insurance agent to provide you with insurance for free, or a bank to provide a mortgage for free, a charity lawyer who works in the non-profit and charity area charges for their time.